alexKleider/phInfo/README.md

-This directory hierarchy attempts to provide all that is needed (information and support files) to make a `Raspberry Pi` into a content server running a static content site as well as a `Pathagar Book Server` suitable for classroom or library use.
+This directory hierarchy attempts to provide all that is needed (information and support files) to make a `Raspberry Pi` into a content server running the `Pathagar Book Server` as well as one or more static content sites suitable for classroom or library use.
 Since `Raspbian`, the default `Raspberry Pi` `OS`, is `Debian` based, these instructions (with modifications discussed in the text) should be applicable to any other `Debian` based system.